Multi-Factor Authentication Is Redefining Digital Business

 A password is only as strong as it is complex – and even the most complex password can be cracked.
 But people are notorious for choosing weak passwords, reusing old ones, and even using the same passwords for multiple points of access regardless of sensitivity.
 According to Verizon, 81 per cent of breaches in 2017 were due to weak or stolen passwords.
 By asking for additional factors of authentication, MFA ensures that even if a weak password is compromised, access is still denied.

 In this way, MFA also acts as an effective deterrent to malicious actors.
 Consider, for example, that half a per cent of Azure Active Directory accounts used by Office 365 are compromised every month – that amounts to a yearly total of 600 compromised users at an enterprise composed of 10,000 accounts.
-Gartner says an organization which adopts MFA can see a figure like this drop 50 per cent by the end of 2020.
+Gartner says an organization which adopts MFA can see a figure like this drop 50 per cent.

 Large enterprises undergoing digital transformations are investing in cloud-based SaaS providers to help them bridge gaps in their massive tech stacks.
 Take Maersk of Denmark, for example, the world’s largest shipping empire, who’s ‘cloud-first’ policy means they outsource tasks and services which are not directly tied in with their product.